-(a) Assaults another person with intent to do great bodily harm, less than the crime of murder.

-(b) Assaults another person by strangulation or suffocation.

-(2) As used in this section, "strangulation or suffocation" means intentionally impeding normal breathing or circulation of the blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.

-(3) This section does not prohibit a person from being charged with, convicted of, or punished for any other violation of law arising out of the same conduct as the violation of this section.
+- (a) Assaults another person with intent to do great bodily harm, less than the crime of murder. - (b) Assaults another person by strangulation or suffocation. - (2) As used in this section, "strangulation or suffocation" means intentionally impeding normal breathing or circulation of the blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person. - (3) This section does not prohibit a person from being charged with, convicted of, or punished for any other violation of law arising out of the same conduct as the violation of this section.

-Amended by P.A.2012, No. 367, Eff.
+CREDIT(S) Amended by P.A.2012, No. 367, Eff.
 April 1, 2013.
-The statutes are current through P.A.2014, No. 280, of the 2014 Regular Session, 97th Legislature.

 MICH.
 COMP.
-LAWS ANN. § 750.91 (2014): ATTEMPT TO MURDER
+LAWS ANN. § 750.91 (2016): ATTEMPT TO MURDER